 Why is the best all-round earplug The Loop Experience Plus?

 For our best earplugs for concerts, we picked the Loop Experience Plus.
-It has the best versatility by far, having a choice of regular silicone ear tips or a tighter-fitting tip made of foam.
+It has the best versatility by far, with a choice of regular silicone ear tips or a tighter-fitting foam tip.
 Loop also provides small circular inserts that fit inside the earplug’s loops to add additional sound attenuation for particularly loud situations.
 Four different tip sizes are provided to find your best fit.

 Loop’s iconic design incorporates an acoustic channel within the loop of the earplug that forms a resonator, which increases the effectiveness around the frequencies where our hearing is normally most sensitive (2-3kHz).
 This means these plugs can really take the edge off loud concert sounds by attenuating the area of the frequency spectrum that appears loudest and is most likely to cause discomfort.

-Using the supplied foam ear tips instead of the regular silicone ones adds a significant amount (roughly 10dB) of sound attenuation across the spectrum, meaning you essentially get a quieter version of the standard Loop Experience sound profile, including a good amount of reduction in the key low-frequency region.
+Using the supplied foam ear tips instead of the regular silicone ones adds a significant amount (roughly 10dB) of sound attenuation across the spectrum.
+This means you essentially get a quieter version of the standard Loop Experience sound profile, including a good reduction in the key low-frequency region.

-The “mute” inserts that Loop provides do nothing below 5kHz, but above that, they add between 5 and 15dB of extra attenuation of high frequencies, which can do a lot to reduce the “sizzle” of cymbals in a live setting.
+The “mute” inserts that Loop provides do nothing below 5kHz, but above that, they add between 5 and 15dB of extra attenuation of high frequencies, which can significantly reduce the “sizzle” of cymbals in a live setting.

 The Groundshaker High Fidelity is the best value